Wildlife - Deer Information

 Each of these diseases pose a significant risk to South Carolina because of the potential negative impacts it could have upon the deer resource, the deer hunting tradition, and the State’s economy (200 million dollars in annual retail sales related to deer hunting).
 Due to changes in deer movements, their congregations and behavior, baiting presents a major hurdle in managing these diseases.
 As was the case in Michigan with TB, states that have detected CWD and allow baiting have been forced to take immediate steps to address the issue.

 Deer are normally selective browsers with feeding activities occurring widely over their home range.
-However, due to changes in movements associated with bait, deer concentrate their foraging activities around the baited area and research has documented that the habitat around artificial feeding locations can be negatively impacted due to this concentrated foraging.7 The unnatural movements and congregations of deer associated with bait sites may suppress the ability of plants to regenerate which can change plant species composition and ultimately affect the entire local ecosystem.8
+However, due to changes in movements associated with bait, deer concentrate their foraging activities around the baited area and research has documented that the habitat around artificial feeding locations can be negatively impacted due to this concentrated foraging.9 The unnatural movements and congregations of deer associated with bait sites may suppress the ability of plants to regenerate which can change plant species composition and ultimately affect the entire local ecosystem.10

 The inferior quality of typical deer bait (corn) is also a concern since it is being consumed by many species of wildlife including deer.
 Although the effects of certain feed contaminants are documented in livestock, the effects are not well known in wildlife.
-Research conducted by the Southeastern Cooperative Wildlife Disease Study at the University of Georgia indicates that aflatoxin, one contaminant of concern, has been found at “above acceptable” levels for animal feed in approximately 50 percent of deer bait sites sampled in South Carolina.9 Although deer appear to be somewhat resistant to low levels of aflatoxin, it is documented that birds and monogastric mammals are more susceptible than ruminants.10 Therefore, the effects on these “non-target” species are a concern.
+Research conducted by the Southeastern Cooperative Wildlife Disease Study at the University of Georgia indicates that aflatoxin, one contaminant of concern, has been found at "above acceptable" levels for animal feed in approximately 50 percent of deer bait sites sampled in South Carolina.11 Although deer appear to be somewhat resistant to low levels of aflatoxin, it is documented that birds and monogastric mammals are more susceptible than ruminants.12 Therefore, the effects on these "non-target" species are a concern.
 (Note: the national incident in 2005 with contaminated pet food and mortalities in dogs was related to aflatoxin).

-Finally, the baiting of deer may artificially increase, or at least concentrate, the local population of turkey and quail nest predators such as raccoons, opossums, foxes, etc.11 These animals may affect local turkey and quail nest success and/or contribute to pathogens contaminating such a site.
+Finally, the baiting of deer may artificially increase, or at least concentrate, the local population of turkey and quail nest predators such as raccoons, opossums, foxes, etc.13 These animals may affect local turkey and quail nest success and/or contribute to pathogens contaminating such a site.